TheOtterlord/dogemod/README.md

 # DogeMod

-> NOTE: DogeMod is a work in progress

 DogeMod is a simple moderation bot for [DogeHouse](https://dogehouse.tv) created by [TheOtterlord](https://github.com/TheOtterlord) to help protect your room chats.

 DogeMod deletes messages that trigger the profanity filter (uses `bad-words` npm package) and warns the user who sent the message.